 A minimum of 1000 hours of relevant experience (paid or unpaid) in the social and/or human services is required.
-Preference will be given for direct practice hours in a social work capacity.
-Please see Page 25 for more details.

 Q. What do we mean by "human services"?
 Social Workers are employed in a variety of sectors such as health care, education, justice, not-for profits organizations, etc., and many human service organizations have volunteers assisting with their service delivery.
 Applicants should be aware that volunteer work completed in an organization mandated to provide human services will be weighted greater than volunteer work performed in other organizations.
 The School keeps the definition broad in order to allow applicants to bring forward and highlight all of their relevant experience.